 Executive that implement corporate strategy as an important driving force for business success find their organization to be more competitive and on the cutting edge.
 However, corporate strategy implementation in large corporations is determined by a set of critical success factors, one of which is the strategic dimension of leadership.4 Thus, one tool for executives to use when considering on lessoning the gaps between success and possible failure, is to adopt leadership and implement corporate strategy.
 One that can be immediately applied to limit the gaps between success and possible failure.
 Thus, the burden of success when effective implementation of corporate strategy is concerned is heavily dependent on the capabilities of the organization’s leaders.
 Therefore, the outcome is success which narrows the gap between success and failure and this can be achieved by corporate strategy and facilitated by an executive acting as a facilitative-leader.

 Executives evaluate the success of corporate strategy.
 Corporate strategy reflects the degree to which a company can expand and determine the right pathway to success.
 The key function of corporate strategy is to help executives use it for goals achievement.5 In this context, corporate strategy is becoming the forefront to success in corporations worldwide.
 Success, therefore, is dependent upon how executives formulated their organization’s strategy.
 Thus, corporate strategy has been a focal point of executive span of control but has not been associated with leadership enough to make it an integral part of organizational success.
 Leaders, in fact, positively impact corporate strategy implementation through enhancing the dynamic relationships among employees and departments, but most importantly, through satisfying customer needs and adding to financial success.
+However, financial success does not come overnight, it encompasses consistent hard work and absorbing several useful pointers from various financial coaching experts.
 One outcome of corporate strategy is to connect knowledge with other companies that want to share successes and failures.
 It is about getting the information needed to be successful in the right hands of executives worldwide.
 Leaders can inspire organizational members to network with more successful competitors by sharing successes to build alliances and not only enhance competition but communicate best practices as a way of keeping the highest standard of operation in the industry and being the go-to organization for successful modeling of profitability, customer service, and employee satisfaction.
 In doing this, leaders implement corporate strategy to develop relationships with external environments to identify new opportunities that occur in an ever-changing hypercompetitive marketplace.
 Leaders, in fact, implement corporate strategy to expand the growth opportunities available to organizations that may be challenging but important to close the gap between success and failure.
 This leads to converting acquired knowledge into organizational processes and activities to improve or discontinue processes that contribute success.
 Therefore, leadership is pertinent to corporate strategy implementation and an organization’s success.

 Does Corporate Strategy Really Build Corporate Culture?